bartificer/programming-by-stealth/docs/pbs97.md

 # PBS 97 of X — Class Data Attributes & Functions

-In this instalment we'll be introducing the penultimate concept for this series-within-a-series on Object Oriented programming in JavaScript.
+We'll start this instalment by introducing the penultimate concept for this series-within-a-series on Object Oriented programming in JavaScript — class data attributes and class functions.

+The theory is quite simple to lay out, but it doesn't make much sense in the abstract, so we'll spend most of this assignment making our way through a worked example.

+We'll also use the worked example as an opportunity to look at some techniques for creating linkages between instances of classes, and DOM objects within web pages.
+These techniques should prove helpful in solving the challenge set at the end of the previous instalment 😉

 Before we move forward, let's take a moment to summarise where we've gotten to.